Towards gauge unified, supersymmetric hidden strong dynamics: Fine Tuning of the Higgs Mass

 The top Yukawa coupling $y_t$ in the SM fermion sector yields the dominant contributions to $m^2_{H_u}$ at one-loop level.
 The loop corrections to $m^2_{H_u}$ can thus be used as a parameter to define ``naturalness''~\cite{Kitano:2006gv,Perelstein:2007nx}.
 In our models, we can calculate the contribution from the SM sector and the strongly coupled hidden sector as follows if we assume a high-scale supersymmetric spectrum.
 The contribution from the SM chiral multiplets reads:

-where $M_W$ and $M_t$ denote the $W$ boson mass and the top quark mass, respectively.
+where $M_t$ and $M_{\widetilde{t}}$ denote the top and stop masses, respectively, and we assume the SUSY breaking scale is much heavier than $M_t,\, M_{\widetilde{t}}$, and around 30 TeV.
 Note that here we have not taken into consideration of different SUSY-breaking schemes and RG running from the messenger scale to the stop scale.
 We simply take the dominant contribution from the mass splitting of the top quark and the top squark.
+We also do not distinguish the flavor eigenstate and mass eigenstate, and simply assume all mass here coming from the mass eigenstate.

 Considering the contribution from the hidden sector, dominantly from the mass splitting between the hidden scalar and its associated fermion~\footnote{Note that we have specified neither the number of generations of each multiplet given in Table~\ref{spectrum} nor the name of each ``flavor.''
 For the superpotential in Eq.~(\ref{superpotential}), the hidden fermion refers to a $Q$ or $U$.
-The $\tilde{Q}$ and $\tilde{U}^{\dagger}$ components corresponding to the left-handed superpartners play a similar role as the SM stops in the fine-tuning.}, we have
+The $\widetilde{Q}$ and $\widetilde{U}^{\dagger}$ components corresponding to the left-handed superpartners play a similar role as the SM stops in the fine-tuning.}, we have

-where the extra factor of $2$ comes from the vector-like generations, and $N$ is the hidden multiplicity due to the $SU(N)_H$ gauge group.
+where the extra factor of $2$ comes from the vector-like generations, $N$ is the hidden multiplicity due to the $SU(N)_H$ gauge group, and we have ignored a spectrum-dependent overall factor from transforming the messenger fields to their mass eigenstates. $M_Q$ and $M_{\widetilde{Q}}$ refer to the mass eigenvalues of the messenger fermion and of the messenger scalar respectively.